 I have to tell you I'm already noticing a difference in my email.
 For example, my Subject Indicators like "Response Requested" and "Action Requested" are making a difference.
 I find I'm getting replies back quicker and that means I'm getting work done more efficiently.
 I'm appreciative of my recipients taking the time to respond to my emails so quickly but I have to say it's the subject indicator that is the big difference.

 I spent the time today setting up folders.
 It was WONDERFUL to see that empty inbox!
-I use at work and love the flag indicator to pop the email into tasks quickly and also the add to calendar feature to add reminders to my calendar!
+I use Outlook at work and love the flag indicator to pop the email into To-Do tasks quickly and also the add to calendar feature to add reminders to my calendar!
 Instant organization.
 The time I am working on email I feel is more productive now!

 For part 6 of our series, some of you may feel you already have this taken care of but read on because there is a twist to the step!
 The next step is to:

 Add a signature to your emails AND add a message that supports the work that you do as an educator!

 Here's an example: In my job (and because I'm passionate about this), classroom webpages are important.
 Our District goals include websites that are updated regularly and used as educational tools.
 So, my signature contains the usual information such as my name, title, school, and phone number but it also includes a "teaching message."
 I have the following question: "Have you updated your website lately?"
 It is a simple reminder to my coworkers to update their websites, a gentle reminder if you will.